consfyi/data/README.md

   /// The human-readable location.
 The first item should be the primary text (e.g. the name of the venue) and further items should be the secondary text (e.g. the address).
   location: string[];

-  /// The country, if any.
+  /// The country, if any, as an ISO 3166-1 alpha-2 code.
 This may be unset for e.g. virtual conventions. country?: string;

   /// The GPS coordinates of the venue, if any.
 This may be unset for e.g. virtual conventions.